cmflannery/rocket/docs/getting_started.rst

 Designing a Rocket Engine
 -------------------------

-What does OpenRocketEngine Do?
+What does Rocket Do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-OpenRocketEngine will perform some basic calculations for rocket thrust chamber designs.
+Rocket will perform some basic calculations for rocket thrust chamber designs.
 Additionally,
 it will be able to perform comparisions of different configurations.

 This code was originally created with the intention of automating vehicle sizing trade studies.